-I’m Inga, a 29-years-old Lithuanian living in London.
+I’m Inga, a 30-years-old Lithuanian living in London.

 An ex digital advertising specialist that took a leap of faith to pursue my passion for yoga & sharing it with others.

 ...And I'm an avid climber too!

 Bit of background: my love for yoga has grown gradually over the years.
 Like many others nowadays, I started practising through online tutorials.
 Having heard about its many benefits, but also fascinated by the incredible things others were doing with their bodies, I began practising whilst at university.

-My previous experience as a dancer (think modern dance and go-go) - while leaving me with some embarrassing memories and photos - got me hooked fairly quickly on the physical aspect of yoga intrigued to see where it can take me.
+My previous experience as a dancer (think modern dance and go-go) - while leaving me with some embarrassing memories and photos - got me hooked fairly quickly on the physical aspect and intrigued to see where it can take me.

 However what started as a way to stay active at university grew into something bigger and deeper.

 Reflecting on my journey now, I can see that it was in the moments of difficulty and challenge, that I would find myself turning back to yoga for the sense of release, balance and inner connection that it would bring me.

 Unsurprisingly, the fast pace of London life offered plenty of reasons to roll out my mat and intensify my practice.
 Over time yoga became not just a tool to balance busy life schedule, but a true passion I had to do something about.
-Fast forward a few years, and I found myself on an India-bound plane on the way to becoming a yoga teacher, having finally listened to what my mind and body had been trying to tell me.
+Fast forward a few years, and I found myself on an India-bound plane on the way to becoming a yoga teacher.

 I qualified as an Ashtanga-Vinyasa Flow teacher, and aside from the mere paper certificate, I came back with incredible memories and a practice improved beyond my expectations.
 More importantly however, I came back with a deeper understanding of the guiding philosophy behind yoga and the most valuable gifts of all – meditation.